-The first time I heard about weighted blankets, I had an instant “Ah-Ha!” moment.
-As a child I used to love to climb under the blankets on my parents’ bed.
+The first time I heard about weighted blankets, I had an instant "Ah-Ha!" moment.
+As a child, I used to love to climb under the blankets on my parents' bed.
 I still love a cool, heavy blanket.
-The pressure, weight and comfort create a calm secure feeling.
-Weighted blankets have received accolades for providing benefits to children with special needs, particularly those with sensory processing disorder, autism and ADHD.
+The pressure, weight, and comfort create a calm secure feeling.
+Weighted blankets have received accolades for providing benefits to children with special needs, particularly those with a sensory processing disorder, autism, and ADHD.
 But, the benefits are not limited to children.
-Adults and seniors with dementia or Alzheimer’s have been known to benefit from the calming pressure of a weighed blanket.
+Adults and seniors with dementia or Alzheimer's have been known to benefit from the calming pressure of a weighted blanket.

 Why and how do weighted blankets help?

 Our joints contain receptors called Golgi tendon organs.
 For most of us, these efficiently communicate with our nervous system to keep us informed of the whereabouts of our joints in space.
 For example, if I close my eyes and raise my right arm, I can tell you approximately where my arm is, how high, its location and so forth.
 For those who are not in tune with their bodies, for whatever reason, weight can stimulate the Golgi tendon organs and improve awareness.